Participating in research

 - Observational studies: Participating in these studies involves interviews and/or tests.
 The key difference with clinical trials is that participants in observational studies are not assigned to receive an experimental intervention as part of the study.

 There are potential risks and benefits to participating in any kind of research.
 It is important that you understand both before participating in a research study.
-This checklist is meant to help you make the best decision, for you and your family, about participating in research.
+This list of questions to ask is meant to help you make the best decision, for you and your family, about participating in research.
 We suggest that you use this sheet to take notes of the details of each clinical research study that interests you.
 Many of these questions will require a detailed conversation with someone working on the study.

 You can also check out Alzheimer's Disease International's guide to getting involved in clinical trials.